mp4096/controlboros/README.md

 make docs-api-serve
 ```

-The API reference is now served on port 8071 respectively.
+The API reference is now served on port 8071.